TnTomato/userauth-ms/README.md

-A micro-service for user authentication built with python3.7 based on Flask
+A lightweight micro-service for user authentication built with python3.7 based on Flask